Staff Profile

 My research

-I focus my research on improving outcomes for people and populations that currently experience worse outcomes than their peers.
-This often includes people with childhood onset long-term conditions, however I do not automatically focus on specific diagnostic groups.
+I focus on children who currently experience worse outcomes than their peers.
+This often includes children with long-term conditions, however I do not focus on specific diagnostic groups and it is very important to me that we consider children as children first and foremost.

-Good Goals project (2006-2010), funded by the Scottish Government Chief Scientist Office (CSO).
-PI: Kolehmainen N. See Open access publication evaluating the final intervention, or full Publications list for all the related papers.
-A related book chapter, and a later paper on a MAPi method to support implementation of participation-focused practice in NHS context.
+- Good Goals, to improve care for children accessing therapy services, funded by the Scottish Government Chief Scientist Office (CSO), Kolehmainen N (CI), 2006 – 2010.
+See Open access publication evaluating the final intervention, or full Publications list for all the related papers.
+A book chapter, and a later paper on a MAPi method to support implementation of participation-focused practice in NHS context.

 Collaborators